osm2pgsql-dev/osm2pgsql-website/_manual-v2/A-preparing-input-data.md

-Osm2pgsql will [store a table `osm2pgsql_properties`](#the-properties-table) to your database for new imports.
-If `osm2pgsql-replication` finds that table, it uses it for storing the replication information.
-If not it will fall back to the same behaviour used before version 1.9.0.
+Osm2pgsql will [store a table `osm2pgsql_properties`](#the-properties-table) to your database for new imports. `osm2pgsql-replication` uses that table for storing the replication information.

 By default the update server and interval will be set from the file headers, for planet dumps minutely updates from the OSM main servers will be used.
 If